 Octopus Paper Chain Craft

-This fun octopus craft is perfect for both younger and older kids.
+This ocean idea is perfect for both younger and older kids.
 It requires only a few simple craft supplies and is easy to make.
-They’ll love cutting and gluing the paper strips together to create their paper chain octopus!
+They’ll love cutting and gluing the paper strips together to create their paper loop octopus!

-This is the perfect project for kids to hone their fine motor skills and hand-eye coordination as they thread the strips through each paper loop.
-This exciting activity works on bilateral coordination, using scissors and glue, and concentration.
+It’s the perfect project for kids to hone their fine motor skills and hand-eye coordination as they thread the strips through each paper loop.
+This unique activity works on bilateral coordination, using scissors and glue, and concentration.

 Paper chains are also a fun way for kids to count down to something they’re looking forward to!
 Planning a trip to the beach or the aquarium?
-Use this paper chain octopus to count down by taking a loop off each day it gets closer!
+Use this idea to count down by taking a loop off each day it gets closer!

 Supplies